 The SEC allows Uruguay to incorporate by reference some information that Uruguay files with the SEC.
 Uruguay can disclose important information to you by referring you to those documents.
-The following documents, which Uruguay has filed or will file with the SEC, are considered part of and incorporated by reference in this prospectus supplement and any accompanying prospectus:
+The following documents, which Uruguay has filed or will file with the SEC, are considered part of and incorporated by reference in this prospectus supplement and any accompanying prospectus with the exception of documents incorporated therein:

-- Uruguay's annual report on Form 18-K for the year ended December 31, 2004 (the "Annual Report"), filed with the SEC on April 29, 2005; - Amendment No. 1 on Form 18-K/A to the Annual Report, filed with the SEC on May 23, 2005;
+- Uruguay's annual report on Form 18-K for the year ended December 31, 2006 (the "2006 Annual Report"), filed with the SEC on May 30, 2007, and - Amendment No. 1 on Form 18-K/A to the 2006 Annual Report, filed with the SEC on June 21, 2007.